neyhere07/Online-Examination-System/README.md

 5. After completing the exam, the system will display your score.

 ### Structure
-`Question.java` : Represents a single question with options and correct answers.
+`Question.java` : Represents a single question with options and correct answers. <br>
-`Exam.java` : Represents an exam with a list of questions and includes methods to conduct the exam.
+`Exam.java` : Represents an exam with a list of questions and includes methods to conduct the exam. <br>
-`OnlineExaminationSystem.java` : Main class containing the entry point of the program.
+`OnlineExaminationSystem.java` : Main class containing the entry point of the program. <br>

 ### Sample Questions
 The system comes with sample questions for demonstration purposes.
 You can customize these questions by modifying the `main` method in the `OnlineExaminationSystem.java file`.